globalfoodbook/mailchimp-foodcook-subscribe/README.md

 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-This is a plugin to allow easy setup and customization of a website's newsletter subscription widget and modal popup.
-It is best used with food and cook recipe theme made with woo themes.
+This make easy, the setup of a website's newsletter subscription widget and modal popup.
+Best used in food and cook recipe theme or woothemes.

 == Description ==
 This plugin provides a modal popup to convert visitors to your food-cook website into subscribers and in effect to take action like product discount or coupon etc.